KhosroBahrami/ObjectTracking_SiameseFC_Tensorflow/README.md

 ## Configuration
 Before running the code, you need to touch the configuration based on your needs.
 There is a config files in /configuration:
-- configuration.py: this file includes the common parameters that are used in training, testing and demo.
+- configuration.py: this file includes the parameters that are used in training, testing and demo.

 ## Demo of SiameseFC